connor-roberts/100-days-of-code/README.md

 Closure: a bundle including a function and the values of the variables on which it depends.

 - Short version (from Doglio's article above): "the function that is assigned (or returned as a value) and its associated scope."
+- An amazing analogy from [@segdeha](https://twitter.com/segdeha): "A crystal ball than can only see where it was made"

 For example, below, we assign the return value of `myFunction()` to `myPrintMessage`. `myPrintMessage` references the same object in memory as `printMessage()`.